OpenHPS/openhps-rdf/README.md

 - `openhps-rdf.sparql.es.js`: ESM export of SPARQL data service and serialization
 - `openhps-rdf.all.es.js`: ESM export of RDF mappings, SPARQL data service and vocabularies

 Each export has a `*.min.js` version that is minified.
+For production environments it is recommended to use `openhps-rdf.minimal` in combination with a Comunica engine.

 ## Usage